-Parking around the National Mall is extremely limited, so visitors are advised to use public transportation.
+Parking around the National Mall is extremely limited, so we advise visitors to use public transit or other modes of transportation.
 Smithsonian is the closest Metro station to the Festival site.
 L’Enfant Plaza, National Archives, and Federal Triangle stations are within a half-mile.
-For assistance planning the best Metro routes, especially during SafeTrack repairs, visitors can reference goDCgo.com.
+For assistance planning the best Metro routes, visitors can reference goDCgo.com.

 Services for Visitors with Disabilities